gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

 title: Spring Data for VMware GemFire Quick Start
 ---

-Spring Data for VMware GemFire brings the full power of the Spring Framework to your [vmware-gemfire-name] applications.The primary goal of the Spring Data for VMware GemFire project is to make it easier to build highly scalable Spring powered applications using [vmware-gemfire-name] for distributed data management.
+Spring Data for VMware GemFire brings the full power of the Spring Framework to your VMware GemFire applications.The primary goal of the Spring Data for VMware GemFire project is to make it easier to build highly scalable Spring powered applications using VMware GemFire for distributed data management.

 This reference guide explains how to add the Spring Data for VMware GemFire dependency to your project.
 Once the dependency has been added, refer to the [Spring Data for VMware GemFire Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/) for in-depth information about using the dependency.